colmmurphyxyz/Netsoc-Sysadmin-Resources/Interview Script.md

 - Share an example of a challenging technical problem you've encountered and explain how you approached solving it.

 ## Passion and Motivation (10 minutes)
+Attitude > Skills
+If someone is willing to learn we can teach them the skills necessary for the position

 ### Passion for Technology: